 The Leor model is research and evidence based, which pulls together the optimum environments, learning programs, and Educators to achieve positive outcomes for children in their early years.

-The Leor model of in home early childhood education and care is underpinned by a vast amount of research that analysed how a child’s development is impacted by the ways in which they receive childcare in their early years.
+The Leor model of in home early childhood education and care is underpinned by a vast amount of research that analysed how a child’s development is impacted by the ways in which they receive education and care in their early years.
 Our focus on curriculum based early childhood education that is tailored to the needs of each child, high quality standards and governance, and a focus on maintaining the currency of our Educators’ skills and knowledge, combine to produce what we believe to be a positive in home early learning and care experience for children and their families.

-A longitudinal study of 10,700 children conducted in the United States of America in 2013 (Levine, Votruba-Drzal, Miller & Koury, 2013) found that childcare centres that placed a focus on high quality standards, highly trained educators, and continuous improvement in the preparation and delivery of educational programs resulted in improved emotional, social and developmental outcomes for children aged between 9 months and 5 years.
-Researchers further found that although an ability to manage emotions and learn in larger peer groups was key to school readiness, early entry into formal childcare meant that many children experienced difficulty coping with the stress of childcare centre environments.
+A longitudinal study of 10,700 children conducted in the United States of America in 2013 (Levine, Votruba-Drzal, Miller & Koury, 2013) found that early learning centres that placed a focus on high quality standards, highly trained educators, and continuous improvement in the preparation and delivery of educational programs resulted in improved emotional, social and developmental outcomes for children aged between 9 months and 5 years.
+Researchers further found that although an ability to manage emotions and learn in larger peer groups was key to school readiness, early entry into formal early learning meant that many children experienced difficulty coping with the stress of centre environments.
 The stress that children experienced in this study was linked to elevated noise levels, large educator to child ratios, and the challenges faced by exposure to emotional and social issues experienced by their peers.
-Researchers in this study surmised that early exposure by children in care to challenges that other children faced in childcare settings had the potential to increase ‘negative behavioural responses’, and negatively impact ‘prosocial skills and learning behaviours’.
+Researchers in this study surmised that early exposure by children in care to challenges that other children faced in early education settings had the potential to increase ‘negative behavioural responses’, and negatively impact ‘prosocial skills and learning behaviours’.

-A study by Crockenberg (2003) found that the duration in which children were placed in a formal childcare setting impacted children’s fatigue as well as parental stress.
+A study by Crockenberg (2003) found that the duration in which children were placed in a formal early learning setting impacted children’s fatigue as well as parental stress.
 The study, which measured cortisol levels in children, found that parents were torn between the need to work long hours and the stress of having to pick children up from daycare, despite being aware that greater time spent in the home environment was less stressful on children.

 Consistency of Caregiver